ModelEarth/machine-learning/python/cluster/README.md

 For each state we extract information from matrix.D for subsequent clustering, and reshape the 2D matrix into an 1D vector.

-For each state we extract information from matrix.D for subsequent clustering, and reshape the 2D matrix into an 1D vector.
+We assign to 3 clusters (using the dimension-reduced vectorized D-matrix) to cluster all states.

-Assigning 3 clusters, using the dimension-reduced vectorized D-matrix to cluster all these five states.
+Learn more about the [state matrix input-output files](/io/about/matrix/).